Witnesses in the Santa Fe High School shooting describe an all-too-familiar scene

+"Cause nobody thought it would be this," she told CNN affiliate KPRC, her voice breaking as tears rolled down her face.
+"Nobody thought it was a shooting.
+Everybody just thought it was a, you know, normal procedure."

+Shrader and a friend ran for the trees to take shelter, she told KPRC, while sirens rang out in the distance.
+She began having an asthma attack, but she was able to call her mom.
+"I just wanted to be safe," she told reporters later, wrapped in her mother's arms.

-(CNN)Witnesses at the scene of Friday's shooting at Santa Fe High School in Texas described chaos as gunshots rang out and fire alarms blared, scattering students in all directions.
+Like Shrader, other witnesses at the scene of Friday's shooting at Santa Fe High School described chaos as gunshots rang out and fire alarms blared, scattering students in all directions.

 According to authorities, 10 people were killed in the school shooting, the third in eight days and the 22nd since the beginning of the year.
 A male suspect, believed to be a student, is in custody.